-The company generated total revenues of around $1.36 billion, which missed the Zacks Consensus Estimate of $1.37 billion, however inched up 1.3% year over year.
+The company generated total revenues of $1.3 billion, surpassing the Zacks Consensus Estimate by 0.8%.
+However, the top line declined nearly 2% year over year.

 Behind the Headlines